Evidence Based

 The combined form of ADHD will be the main topic of this paper.

-The person with ADHD exhibits both low attention and high energy symptoms, as the term “combined type ADHD” implies.
+The person with ADHD exhibits both low attention and high energy symptoms, as the term “combined-type ADHD” implies.
 This is a very simplistic explanation; we’ll go over the exact requirements in more detail.

 Processing the differences between people with primarily inattentive or hyperactive-impulsive symptoms and those with mixed ADHD is the first step.

-DSM-5 (3)) criteria are used to diagnose adult ADHD primarily in the inattentive and hyperactive/impulsive kinds.
+Let’s examine in detail how the Diagnostic and Statistical Manual (DSM-5 ) criteria are used to diagnose adult ADHD primarily in the inattentive and hyperactive/impulsive kinds.

-| Diagnosing ADHD type that is mostly inattentive |
+Diagnosing the ADHD type that is mostly inattentive |

 Diagnosing ADHD, primarily of the hyperactive/impulsive subtype |